WHAT IS TRANSACTIONAL WRITING?

 Genre – What type of text are you being asked to write?
 What are the features of that genre?

 Audience – Who are you being asked to write for?
 Is it an individual or a group?

 Purpose – What are you trying to achieve in the text?
 Persuade, argue, advise, or inform?

 Style – Is the text formal or informal?
 Relaxed or serious in tone?
 Simple or complex?

-Usually, these questions can be easily answered by a close read of the question or writing prompt.
+Usually, these questions can be quickly answered by closely reading the question or writing prompt.

-In instances where the students have a freer rein on what they write, they need to ensure that they have answered these questions clearly before beginning the writing process.
+In instances where the students have a freer rein on what they write, they must ensure that they have answered these questions clearly before beginning the writing process.